RMDE/TPE/README.md

 2. Encryption
    - here we use the stream encipher

 3. Adjustment
    - goal: to keep the sum of pixels in the encrypted block as approximate as the original one

+4. Permutation

+   - goal: to rearrange the pixels in the same block in order to make the result of the adjustment area randomly locate in the same block for achieving the PRP security
+   - here we also use a permutation key for perfectly restoration